 An Accredited Arboretum

 In addition to being a cemetery, Bellefontaine is a Level III Accredited Arboretum (one of only 44 in the world!) and is listed in the Morton Register of Arboreta.
 The mission of the Arboretum at Bellefontaine is to support and enhance the cemetery as a place of perpetual commemoration, and as a garden of beauty, inspiration, and historic significance.
 Bellefontaine has an accessible and diverse horticultural collection, and has become an important natural sanctuary and habitat for wildlife in the urban environment.
 In total, there are five accredited arboreta in the St. Louis area as well as the internationally recognized Missouri Botanical Garden, making the region very well represented in the horticultural community.

 Unique Species at Bellefontaine

-Bellefontaine has three state champion trees.
-The American elm has a spread of 122 feet, and is 102 feet tall with a trunk circumference of 16 feet.
-It shades the James S. McDonnell lot and is likely older than the cemetery.
+Bellefontaine has two state champion trees.
 The State Champion shingle oak is 109 feet tall with a canopy spread of 96 feet.
 The red mulberry, located at the northern end of the cemetery, has a spread of 57 feet and a circumference of 16 feet.